Date: Wednesday 13th December 2017

 Location: Coventry University EC Building.
 How to find meeting location.

 BCS Meetings are free to attend.
-Booking for the Christmas lecture is essential – a booking form will be available in autumn.
+Booking for the Christmas lecture is essential.
+Book Here

 People may think Engineering and Physics are about strict hard laws, rules and certainty.
 However, this isn’t always the case and perception can influence how something is designed.
 Orla will be exploring concepts of perception and bias in the context of acoustics and product development.
 She will discuss how perception can be engineered, what unconscious bias is and what behind the scenes testing needs to be done to fully validate a new vehicle at Jaguar Land Rover.